buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/make-buildpack-configurable.md

 ## Select Ruby version

 We'll allow buildpack users to define the desired Ruby version via a `.ruby-version` file in their app.
-We'll first update the `detect` script to check for this file and record its contents into the build plan:
+We'll first update the `detect` script to check for this file.
+We will then record the dependency we can `provide` (Ruby), as well as the specific dependency the application will `require`, in the `Build Plan`, a document the lifecycle uses to determine if the buildpack will provide everything the application needs:

 ```bash
 #!/usr/bin/env bash